vikejs/vike/readme.draft.md

 ### Boilerplate

-If you start from scratch, you can use the `vite-plugin-ssr` boilerplate:
+If you start from scratch, then simply use the `vite-plugin-ssr` boilerplate:

 With NPM: